natmegsweden/NatMEG-PD_data/textfiles/README.md

 - Differences (even slight) in protocol for certain participants.

 #### Clinical data and metadata
-- Subject 0594 [REPLACE] had a LT foot injury and was unable to put weight on foot.
+- Participant 093 had a LT foot injury and was unable to put weight on foot.
 Unrated for all LLE, Gait, and Balance categories on UPDRS.
-- Subject 0532 [REPLACE] is missing UPDRS item 3.16 [UNKOWN REASON - LOOK UP]
+- Participant 0532 [REPLACE] is missing UPDRS item 3.16 [UNKOWN REASON - LOOK UP]

 #### MEG recordings and data
-- [PET MEG participants do not have passive]
+- Task "Passive" were not acquired for participants 020, 034, 062, 092 117, and 126.
+- cHPI was not turned on during "Rest" for participant 025.
+Maxfilter run with tSSS but no compensation for head movement.

 ##### Resting-state
 - Alternative/missing triggers...